igor-QA/Sibur_Digital_Project/README.md

 * Webdriver (selenuim)
 * Remote webdriver (selenoid)
-* XPath and CSS locators
+* CSS locators
 * Owner properties
 * Jenkins & Selenoid/SauceLabs in docker
 * Design Patterns

-Testing The main goal of project was functional and GUI testing which verifies valid work of the tested forms, website's elements and buttons.
+Testing The main goal of project was functional and GUI testing which verifies valid work of the tested feedback forms, subscriptions, website's elements and buttons.